 No Joke!
 Some users may benefit exceptionally well from using an APAP machine instead of a CPAP machine!
 Do you sleep in different positions during the night, have difficulties falling asleep at high pressures, or experience bloating?

-An APAP machine adjusts the ideal pressure based on detection of the patient’s breathing patterns providing the appropriate pressure for a comfortable night’s sleep.
+An APAP machine adjusts the ideal pressure based on the detection of the patient’s breathing patterns providing the appropriate pressure for a comfortable night’s sleep.